jtophilip/bindingtutor/doc/Troubleshooting.md

 When should you file a support ticket?
 In general, if you have a question that you just can't get answered in the documentation, if you have a bug to report, or if you have an idea for a new feature, you should send us a message.

-Rather than including it in the documentation, we keep up-to-date information about how to file a support ticket on the MTBindingSim website, under the [Issues tab](http://code.google.com/p/mtbindingsim/wiki/FilingATicket?tm=3).
+Rather than including it in the documentation, we keep up-to-date information about [how to file a support ticket](https://github.com/cpence/mtbindingsim/wiki/FilingATicket) on the MTBindingSim website.
 Please visit there for the latest information about how to get MTBindingSim support.